 Many of the channels, like ESPN and Telemundo, offer basic soccer coverage and come standard in cable TV packages.
 However, getting comprehensive coverage of matches from pitches around the world as well as in depth analysis is a trickier endeavor and requires a robust sports package.
 Look for cable TV providers that offer both Fox Soccer plus and MLS DirectKick, which enables you to catch an impressive 221 MLS matches.
 First, find the coverage you need in the table below and then let us help you find the provider you want using our handy zip code tool.
 We take the work out of finding the right provider so you can focus on covering the pitch.
 Ole!

 The Consensus: Providers who get a red card for lackluster soccer programming include CenturyLink and Charter.
 Cox and Verizon FiOS score winning points for soccer fans looking to get the best coverage of pitches both home and around the world.
-To find providers who offer soccer coverage in your area, utilize our handy zip code tool.

 |Provider||ESPN||Fox Sports||BeIN||Telemundo||GolTV||MLS DirectKick||Fox Soccer plus||Comments|